blabla1337/skf-flask/skf/markdown/knowledge_base/111-knowledge_base--step_up_or_adaptive_authentication--.md

 **Solution:**

-Verify the application has additional authorisation (such as step up or adaptive authentication) the user should always be challenged before being granted access to sensitive information.
-This rule also applies for making critical changes to an account or configuration.
+Verify the application has additional authorisation (such as step up or adaptive authentication) so the user always should be challenged before being granted access to sensitive information.
+This rule also applies for making critical changes to an account or action.